milkeybabes/UBE/README.md

 Development has involved extensive investigation and testing across many Unity asset formats, animation systems, material layouts and game versions.
-If UBE has been useful to you and you would like to support its continued development:
+If UBE has been useful to you and you would like to show a bit of love and support:

 ☕ [Buy Me a Coffee](https://buymeacoffee.com/mikeybabes)